Home > Your Guide to Norway Visas: What You Need to Know Before Your Trip

 Do keep in mind, however, that rejection rates are always changing and can differ greatly from country to country, nationality to nationality, visa to visa, and from season to season.

-When applying for a Norway visa, there is a standard list of documents that will likely be required no matter which specific visa you end up applying for.
+When applying for a visa for Norway, there is a standard list of documents that will likely be required, no matter which specific visa you end up applying for.

 Then, depending on the visa, there will usually be further documents required.

-For most Norway visa types, the standard required documents are:
+For most Norwegian visas, the standard required documents are:

-Norway visa applicants need to book an in-person appointment, even if they did the majority of their application online.
+Norway visa applicants need to book an in-person appointment, even if they do the majority of their application online.

 This appointment is mandatory for the final submission of your visa application, as well as for recording your biometrics (fingerprints).